8 Offbeat Destinations in Karnataka

 Best Time to Visit: The best time to visit Honnemardu is post monsoon season from late August to December.

 Honne literally means timber and mardu means lots.
-Honnemardu is a visual treat, offering a view of the mountains, verdant trees, vast expanse of water, islands.
+Honnemardu, a lesser known attraction in Karnataka is a visual treat, offering a view of the mountains, verdant trees, vast expanse of water, islands.
 The place offers a spectacular vista of the glorious sunset and sunrise.
 The village of Honnemardu has been submerged under the Linganmakki reservoir.
 Since its predominantly a water area, it’s an ideal destination to indulge in water sports such as windsurfing, coracling, canoeing, Kayaking and Scuba Diving.

 7. Hebbe Falls